 Lake Tenno is the most limpid and clear freshwater lake in Italy

-Compared to lake Garda, time seems to run slower.
-There are no buildings at the lakeshore and the lake can not be reached by car, but by mediaeval stairs.
-Moreover the lake is surrounded by a dense forest, which together with the white stones on the bottom, confer a tropical touch to lake Tenno.
+Compared to Lake Garda, time seems to run slower here.
+There are no buildings at the lakeshore and the lake can not be reached by car, but via medieval stairs.
+Moreover the lake is surrounded by a dense forest, which together with the white stones on the bottom of the lake, gives Lake Tenno a tropical touch.

-However, the lake is a oasis of calm anf perfect for those who seek relaxation.
+However, the lake is an oasis of calm and perfect for those who seek relaxation.
 Thanks to the pleasant water temperature in summer and its crystal clear waters, you can also enjoy swimming.
-Other leisure time activities might include a one-hour walk round the lake or a visit to the amazing Cascata del Varone waterfall, where the water of lake Tenno cascated down into a narrow gorge.
+Other leisure time activities might include a one-hour walk around the lake or a visit to the amazing Cascata del Varone waterfall, where the water of Lake Tenno cascades into a narrow gorge.
 Don't forget to bring your raincoat!